Nandirhat Zamindar Bari

 Nandirhat Zamindar Bari (also known as House of Satya Saha) was a zamindar residence of Laksmicaran Saha.
+However, official records identify it as the Zamindar House of Laksmicaran Saha.
 It is located at Nandirhut, Hathazari.
 Composer and Musician Satya Saha was born in this house.

 History

 This zamindar house was built in 1890 by Shree Laksmicaran Saha.
 Later in 1920, the three brothers, Laksmicaran Saha, Madol Saha and Nishikanta Saha, started zamidari.
 Their zamidari area were Hathazari, Nazirhat, Dhalai, Gumarmardan, Jobra, Alipur, Fatehabad.
 They have 12 children.
 In 1950, zamidari rule was suspended.
 The last zamindar of this house was Prasanna Saha.
 In that time, zamindar Prasanna Saha has two Horse-drawn carriages.
 There were around 50 servants.
 Each day, cooking was done for 200 to 300 people at a time.
 Now the house is looked after by Nani Gopal Saha and Swapon Kumar Saha.